IBM-Cloud/docs/services/blockchain/ibmblockchainmonitor.md

 *Last updated: 13 July 2016*
 {: .last-updated}

-Use the blockchain monitor to retrieve details about your network, such as peer information, logs, ledger state, APIs and chaincodes.
-The monitor provides you with an overview of your blockchain environment, including performance data and currently-deployed chaincodes.
+Use the blockchain monitor to retrieve details about your network, such as peer information, logs, ledger state, APIs and chaincode.
+The monitor provides you with an overview of your blockchain environment, including performance data and currently-deployed chaincode.
 {:shortdesc}

 ## Monitor tabs